lucasmargui/leetcode-exercises/README.md

+# LeetCode

-LeetCode is an online platform for coding interview preparation.
+Online platform for coding interview preparation.
 The service provides coding and algorithmic problems intended for users to practice coding.